Heaven must be similar to sea

 Bali is mostly known as the Island of Gods, as the majority of its inhabitants are of Hindu religion.
 The whole island is covered with more than 6000 temples of all sizes, shapes and importance.
 What you might not know is that Bali is a part of the so called Coral Triangle, an area that is considered top priority for marine conservation for its unique marine biodiversity.
 Scuba diving and snorkeling are definitely a must on your Bali vacation.
 Here is a list of what you should not miss.

 1. Diving with Manta rays

-Manta rays can be seen in Bali all year round and they definitely are one of the main attractions.
+Manta rays can be seen while diving in Bali all year round and they definitely are one of the main attractions.
 No surprise there.
 Mantas are beyond magical and meeting them face to face will leave you breathless.
 Moreover you don’t have to be a diver to enjoy their presence.
 Snorkeling is also a great way of observing them.
 However it is not an activity recommended for weak swimmers or small children, as the surface can get rather wavy at times.

 2. Mola Mola Season

 If you are a passionate scuba diver, it is quite possible that spotting a Mola Mola - Sunfish is already on your diving wish-list.
 These peculiar giants (3-4m large) usually live too deep (below50m) for the divers to encounter them.
 Luckily, there is a Mola season in Bali!
 Every year between August and October they swim up to shallower depths where they let the small fish to clean them.
 While being cleaned, Molas fall into a kind of idle state where they just relax and enjoy the treat.
 This is actually the best chance for the divers to take a closer look.
 Note that an advanced open water diver certification is recommended for Mola Mola dives.

 3. Macro dives for underwater photography